 - Property disputes.
 To outline how somebody came to inherit or purchase a particular property.

 - Debt cases.
-To layout the circumstances leading to the debt.
+To lay out the circumstances leading to the debt.

 How to complete an affidavit?